Video Of Trump Telling Fake Story About General Who Killed Muslims With Bullets Dipped In Pig Blood Resurfaces

 In light of the devastating terrorist attack at two New Zealand mosques which killed 49 people, the reaction of world leaders is under scrutiny.
 New Zealand Prime Minister Jacinda Ardern’s remarkable speech in the House where she refused to name the perpetrator of the dastardly act has won her praise, but U.S. President Donald Trump has been less forthcoming in his denouncement of the criminal.
 Although Trump condemned the terrorist attack, he has refused to blame the tragedy on white supremacism, which observers believe is experiencing a rapid global rise.
-Now, with the media being ever more careful about Trump’s words, a 2016 video where he is heard telling a group of supporters a fake story has resurfaced, as reported by The Independent.
+Now, with the media being ever more careful about Trump’s words, a 2016 video where he is heard telling a group of supporters a fake story has resurfaced, as reported by Independent.

 The video, which has gone viral on social media over the last few hours, sees Trump concoct a fake story about a U.S. general who reportedly killed 49 Muslims with bullets dipped in pig’s blood.
-He made the bizarre speech in front of supporters during a 2016 campaign rally in South Carolina, where the then-candidate reportedly created an atrocity ordered by John Pershing in the early 20th century.
+He made the bizarre speech in front of supporters during a 2016 campaign rally in South Carolina, where the then-candidate reportedly recreated an atrocity ordered by John Pershing in the early 20th century.

 “General Pershing, did you ever hear?
 Rough guy, rough guy.
 And they had a terrorism problem,” Trump said, referring to a rebellion by the Muslim Moro people during the Philippine-American War.